 A doorway page is a webpage that leads visitors to another webpage, often a landing page, which is the target of the doorway page

 Domain Authority (DA)

-Domain Authority (DA) is a metric created by an SEO company Moz that combines several ranking factors and gives you a rough quantifiable idea of how “authoritative” your website looks to Google and how likely it is to rank higher similar websites.
+Domain Authority (DA) is a metric created by the SEO company Moz that combines several ranking factors and gives you a rough quantifiable idea of how “authoritative” your website looks to Google and how likely it is to rank higher than similar websites.
 A similar tool called “Website Authority” is created by Ahrefs.

 Google neither uses nor endorses Domain Authority.
 However, it’s speculated that Google might have their term, one metric, or a combination of metrics that refer to a website’s authoritativeness.
 The term domain authority is sometimes also used to define a domain’s relative strength as strong or weak, but it’s not a quantified metric.

 DuckDuckGo is a privacy-focused search engine that doesn’t profile its users and shows every user the same results for a given phrase (search term), though the search results may vary by location.
 It doesn’t personalize search results, doesn’t collect data from its user, and generates its revenue (in part) by displaying keyword-relevant ads.